Shristi-mwb/pdf-generator-for-wp/readme.md

 * License URI: http://www.gnu.org/licenses/gpl-3.0.html

 # Description
-_PDF GENERATOR FOR WORDPRESS LETS YOU CREATE PDF OF RELEVANT PAGES, PRODUCTS, AND POSTS FOR BETTER DISPERSAL OF BRAND INFORMATION. _
+_PDF GENERATOR FOR WORDPRESS PLUGIN LETS YOU CREATE PDF OF PAGES, PRODUCTS, AND POSTS FOR BETTER DISPERSAL OF BRAND INFORMATION WITH WPML COMPATIBILITY.
+YOU CAN MAKE OR CREATE PDF EASILY FOR YOUR WEBSITES. _

 **[PDF Generator for WordPress Plugin](https://wordpress.org/plugins/pdf-generator-for-wp/)** provides the key support in portfolio building depending on your industry type.
 The PDF plugin for WordPress allows you to create PDF files for the pages to ensure the availability of information offline.
 It allows the admin to convert all the posts, pages, blogs, and products on their website into PDF files.
 Users can download these PDF files or view them in a new tab.
 Also, the admin can authorize users to receive their PDFs on their email addresses.
 The WordPress PDF creator makes sharing information seamless across different channels.
 You can predefine the settings to customize the header, the body, and the footer.